 A pensioner is defined as an injured employee whose injury is assessed at between 31% and 100% disablement.
 They are placed on a monthly disability pension for the rest of their life.
 The pension received depends on the degree of disability.

-In addition, if you die as a result of your work-related injury or disease, compensation is payable to your financial dependents i.e. the widow/er and children, who will then also receive a monthly pension.
+In the event of death as a result of your work-related injury or disease, compensation is payable to your financial dependents i.e. the widow/er and children, who will then also receive a monthly pension.

 What do I need to report?